SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/text.md

 | Line Separator    | Defines the line separator that should be used for writing.                                                                                             | False    | \n      |

 :::info
-Text data source supports only a single column. `AnalysisException` would be thrown if dataframe with more than 1 column is given as input to `target` gem using text file format.
+Text data source supports only a single column apart from the partition columns. `AnalysisException` would be thrown if dataframe has more than 1 column apart from parition columns as input dataframe to `target` gem.
 :::

 ### Example {#target}